 Interventions focusing on obesity treatment or prevention in early childhood target children at an age when health behaviors are still developing.
 These interventions have the opportunity to establish patterns that will affect health risks over the course of their lives.
 Implemented in children five and under, the majority of studies focus on strategies carried out in childcare facilities.
 Our search included five reviews in this area published since 2011.
 Findings are mixed, identifying several important areas for improvement that are likely to positively influence child weight and health behaviors.
 Zhou et al. compared interventions taking place in childcare settings-only seven out of 15 studies showed relative improvements in adiposity, but all seven employed both physical activity and nutrition components, supporting the notion that interventions are more effective when multiple strategies are used in combination.
 Bond and colleagues examined both weight outcomes and cost-effectiveness of interventions for children under five.
-Of the four randomized control trials (RCTs) which met inclusion criteria, only one (the African American subgroup of Hip-Hop Jr.) showed a significant improvement in weight measures with a 24-month BMI increase in the intervention group of 0.48 kg/m2 versus a 1.14 kg/m2 increase in the control group.
+27 Of the four randomized control trials (RCTs) which met inclusion criteria, only one (the African American subgroup of Hip-Hop Jr.) showed a significant improvement in weight measures with a 24-month BMI increase in the intervention group of 0.48 kg/m2 versus a 1.14 kg/m2 increase in the control group.
 Larson et al. found a lack of strong state regulations in childcare settings, with opportunities for improvement in food nutritional quality and amount of quality physical activity time.

-Additional studies assessed the effects of early childhood interventions on low-income children or those belonging to racial/ethnic minorities.
+Additional studies assessed the effects of early

+childhood interventions on low-income children or those belonging to racial/ethnic minorities.
 Many reviews also examined interventions directed toward this population, or at least compared effectiveness in these children versus their peers.
 Bender & Clark analyzed the effects of cultural adaptations on study outcomes in US ethnic minority preschool children and found a relative absence of appropriately adapted interventions.
 However, when employed, these types of modifications were found to have potential to enhance intervention effectiveness.
 Laws et al. examined early childhood interventions targeting children from socioeconomically disadvantaged or indigenous families.
-Mean differences in BMI between intervention and control groups ranged from $-0.29 \text{ kg/m}^2$ to $-0.54 \text{ kg/m}^2$ .
+Mean differences in BMI between intervention and control groups ranged from -0.29 kg/m to -0.54 kg/m.
 Interventions had greater impact when initiated in infancy than those started in preschool (ages 3-5).
 Sekhobo et al. examined obesity prevalence in low-income children in relation to the enactment of new regulations in New York City licensed childcare centers.
-31 Average annual change in obesity prevalence was -2.6% for high-risk neighborhoods versus -1.6% in low-risk neighborhoods and results suggest a narrowing of the gap in obesity prevalence.
-Another study found that enrollment of low-income children in Head Start resulted in a significant decline in mean BMI z-score at a rate of -0.82 units by the end of the second year of enrollment.32 longer intervention duration and extended follow-up periods.
-There is a lack of studies examining long-term efficacy, as well as those that compare results based on socioeconomic status.
-Bond et al. sought to review the cost-effectiveness of early childhood interventions and were unable to find any studies that fit inclusion criteria.
+Average annual change in obesity prevalence was -2.6% for high-risk neighborhoods versus -1.6% in low-risk neighborhoods and results suggest a narrowing of the gap in obesity prevalence.
+Another study found that enrollment of low-income children in Head Start resulted in a significant decline in mean BMI z-score at a rate of -0.82 units by the end of the second year of enrollment.32 the cost-effectiveness of early childhood interventions and were unable to find any studies that fit inclusion criteria.2